chastityofsinners/chastityofsinners/README.md

-• me and lev (A.K.A @HeraldedVirtue) are not dating. don't tease us about it
+• me and lev (A.K.A @OurForgottenMemories) are not dating.